transdigiware/support/README.md

 - Click any user image to filter Issues or see Issues assigned to you
 - Filter all Issues by milestone, label or assignee
 - Scroll to the right to add a new pipeline
-- Edit any pipeline easily by double clicking its name-
+- Edit any pipeline easily by double clicking its name

 # Other Protips
 - Press (F) to quickly activate the repo switcher